flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

     - **Return Type**: `TimeWarp[]`
         - an array of Time Warp powers collected by the player.

-16. `public Realm getRealm(Color color)`
+16. `public Realm getRealm(Color gameColor)`
-    - **Description**: Retrieves the realm of the specified color.
+    - **Description**: Retrieves the realm of the specified gameColor.
     - **Parameters**:
-        - `color`: The color of the realm to retrieve.
+        - `gameColor`: The gameColor of the realm to retrieve.
             - Type: `Color`
     - **Return Type**: `Realm`
-        - the realm of the specified color.
+        - the realm of the specified gameColor.

 17. `public Realm[] getRealms()`
     - **Description**: Retrieves an array of all realms.